ngs-docs/angus/Jupyter-Notebook-Notes.md

 > _Note_ Jupyter really shines for Python and Julia notebooks.
 R users usually go the RMarkdown, which is much more optimized for R (as opposed to Jupyter).
 Eventually however, it all comes down to personal preference (or lab inheritance...)

-Each notebook looks like this:
+All notebooks look like this in the beginning:

 ![An empty Jupyter Notebook for R](JupyterEmptyNotebook.png "An empty Jupyter Notebook for R")